Substantive criminal cyberlaw

 Federal (U.S.)

-The value of thinking like a prosecutor
+The value of thinking like a [good] prosecutor

-I encourage students and learners to "think like a prosecutor" when assessing criminal laws (including cybercrime substantive criminal laws).
+I encourage students and learners to "think like a good prosecutor" when assessing criminal laws (including cybercrime substantive criminal laws).

 That requires important knowledge and skills and thinking about: